OpenScienceMOOC/Module-5-Open-Research-Software-and-Open-Source/content_development/MAIN.md

 ## Where to go from here <a name="Future_OSS"></a>

 Hopefully now you have come to see the importance of software as a cornerstone of modern science, and the importance that OSS plays in this.
 If you feel particularly inspired by this, you can endorse the [Science Code Manifesto](http://sciencecodemanifesto.org/), which is based on the five principles of code, copyright, citation, credit, and curation.

 To gain more hands on experience with OSS, the [Software Carpentry](https://software-carpentry.org/) community hold regular workshops to improve lab-based computing skills.

 To launch and develop your own project, the [Open Source Guides](https://opensource.guide/) program offers a range of practical guides and skills to help launch and advance your OSS projects.

+More formalised journal venues also exist for software-based articles, including [The Journal of Open Research Software](https://openresearchsoftware.metajnl.com/) and [The Journal of Open Source Software](https://joss.theoj.org/).

 ### Further reading <a name="Reading"></a>